That cartoons can be controversial, or trigger outrage, is very strange. In my case, they’re merely entertainment and nothing more.

 “Race And IQ”

-I’ll start with the most recent one, which began as an idea given to me by a patron.
+I’ll start with the most recent one, which began as an idea given to me by a member of the Alt-Write.

 Most people found it funny.
 Because that is the point of the cartoon: to take a lighthearted stab at a talking point leftists try to suppress.